-Despite the suspension of fieldwork activities at the Mirador Project site, the company was able to continue work in 2007 on enhancements to various engineering aspects of the Project as well as the amendment to the Mirador EIA.
-This additional engineering and feasibility work was recently completed, and the results will be announced in the second quarter of 2008.
-The related technical report will be filed on SEDAR within 45 days of the announcement of the report.
-This report will include a summary of the economic model for a first phase 30,000 tonne per day concentrator operation at Mirador.
+Despite the suspension of fieldwork activities at the Mirador Project site at the time, the company was able to continue work in 2007 and early 2008 on enhancements to various engineering aspects of the Project.
+This additional engineering and feasibility work was completed in the first quarter of 2008, and the results were announced on April 3, 2008.
+The NI 43-101 Technical Report for this Feasibility Study ("Mirador FS"), titled "MIRADOR COPPER-GOLD PROJECT, 30,000 TPD FEASIBILITY STUDY, Zamora-Chinchipe Province Ecuador", was filed on SEDAR on May 9, 2008.
+This report also includes a summary of the economic model for a first-phase 30,000 tpd concentrator operation for the Mirador Project.